VazkiiMods/Botania/README.md

 2. Create a class in `src/main/java/vazkii/botania/test`.
 Fill it with methods annotated with `@GameTest`, see the other tests for examples.
 3. List the class in the `fabric-gametest` entrypoint in Botania's `fabric.mod.json`.

+Tips:
+* Please keep 5 blocks of padding in the N/S/E/W directions of all tests that have mana pools, spreaders, or flowers in them.
+This prevents them interfering with the tests about seeing whether flowers bind to the closest spreader, if Gametest happens to put them next to each other.
+* If your test has a *lot* of air blocks in it, use structure voids to keep the filesize down.
+If you forget, run a regex find-and-replace on the `snbt` file, replacing `.*minecraft:air.*\n` with the empty string.

 To run tests in-game: open the game normally, make sure you're not standing near anything you care about, and use `/test runall`.
 (Gametest uses a default superflat with Generate Structures, doMobSpawning, and doWeatherCycle all disabled as its testing environment.)

 To run tests headlessly (all of these do the same thing):